markelsanz14/independent-rl-agents/README.md

 | SAC                      | Planned for future                | Model-Free, Off-Policy, Actor-Critic | Both         | [Paper](https://arxiv.org/pdf/1812.05905.pdf) |

 ### How to use:
+TLDR; take a network and a buffer, and pass them to an agent!
+As simple as that!

 The pytroch and tensorflow folderst contain the same code and algorithms.
 Inside each of them you will find: